 There are also allegorical sculptures at each corner of the central area that depict the Victorian industrial arts and sciences (agriculture, manufactures, commerce, and engineering).
 The agriculture group completed by Scottish sculptor W. Calder Marshall is located on the southwest angle and has the principal figure crowned with a wreath of corn.
-There is also a shepherd with a lamb on his arms and an ewe standing at his side.
+There is also a shepherd with a lamb in his arms and an ewe standing at his side.
 The manufactures group was completed by English sculptor Henry Weekes and placed on the southeast podium angle.
 The principal figure is pointing to a beehive and holding in her hand an hourglass.
 There is a smith standing on one side and weaver on the other.
 Commerce is located on the northeast angle and was created by another English sculptor named Thomas Thornycroft.
 It has the principal figure holding a cornucopia in her left hand and on her right side is a young merchant, who balances scales.
 The figure seated brings corn and the Oriental merchant holds a casket of jewels.
 Irish sculptor John Lawlor completed the engineering group.
 It is placed on the northwest angle of the podium.
 A female figure is standing above the other figures with one hand resting on the steam cylinder.
 There is youthful figure in front holding a compass, a navy (a laborer employed in the excavation and construction of a road, railroad, or canal) seated, and on the other side is a kneeling figure holding a cogwheel.
 At the back of the group is a steam hammer and blast furnace.

-Four other sculptures are located at each corner on the outer edge to represent the continents of Africa, the Americas, Asia, and Europe.
+Four other sculptures are located at each corner on the outer edge of the Prince Albert Memorial to represent the continents of Africa, the Americas, Asia, and Europe.
 The first of the four sculptures on the outer edge is the Europe sculpture placed on the South-West pedestal and created by a Belfast-born British sculptor named Patrick Macdowell.
 It has five female figures and a bull.
 The central figure typifies the continent and holds in her right hand a scepter and an orb in her left hand.
 The figure representing England is seated, France is shown holding a sword, Germany is shown in a thoughtful attitude with a book open on her knee, and Italy is shown as if waking from a dream, a reference at the time to her recent union with that kingdom and to Italy’s former greatness.

 The Asia group is located on the South-east pedestal by Irish sculptor John Henry Foley.
 It has a central lone figure seated on a prostrate elephant, “and the action of removing her veil is an allusion to the important display of the products of Asia, which was made at the Great Exhibition in 1851.”
 The surrounding figures are “the art manufacturer of China holding his specimen of porcelain; the warrior of India … with his weapons; and the Arab merchant resting on his camel saddle, with the Koran beside him.”

-Africa is placed on the North-east pedestal and created by English sculptor William Theed.
+Africa is placed on the North-east pedestal of the Prince Albert Memorial and was created by English sculptor William Theed.
 The principal figure is an Egyptian princess seated on a camel, which was chosen because it was considered indispensable for traveling in the African desert and served as a means of communication for traders.
 To the right of the Egyptian princess stands a Nubian with his hand resting on a half-buried statue.
 To the left of the princess is a seated figure that represents the merchants of the northern states of Africa.
 There is also a black man leaning on his bow that represents the uncivilized races of the African continent, and he is listening to the teachings given by the female figure typifying European civilization.

-The British sculptor John Bell completed the Americas group.
+The British sculptor John Bell completed the Americas group for the Prince Albert Memorial.
 It is located on the North-west pedestal.
 The central figure is a female Native American Indian dressed in native costume and wearing a feathered headdress.
 She is seated on a bison, charging through the prairie, and she is holding in her right hand a feather lance and placed on her left arm, she is carrying a shield with “the eagle for the States, the beaver for Canada, the lone star for Chili, the volcanoes for Mexico; the alpaca for Peru, and the south cross for Brazil.”
 The group also shows that “their advance is directed by the United States on the one side, while, on the other, Canada attends them, pressing the Rose of England to her breast. … Mexico [is shown] rising from a trance, and South American equipped for the chace.”

 “The architect tells us that there have been used in the work 120,000 cubic feet of concrete; that the sub-plinths of the bases of the columns are two stones, each weighing 10 tons, the bases themselves being single blocks of stone weighing 15 tons each; that the working of each of these stones occupied twelve men for sixteen weeks … that the blocks forming the capitals weighed in their rough state 13 1/4 tons each; that the blocks of Portland stone forming the arches weighed from 5 to 8 stones each; that the length of polished granite used is 791 feet, and is composed of 56 stones; that the pavement of the platform covers a surface of 23,803 square feet; that there are 1,803 steps, and that if a man were to undertake to walk their continuous length he would have travelled two miles and a quarter when he had accomplished his journey; that beneath the steps are 396 piers and 868 arches; that the iron girder which carries the fleche, or spire, weighs 23 tons, and supports a weight of 210 tons.